dem0nk/shell-utils/README.md

 # shell-utils

 Personal shell utilities for zsh.
-Built for HTB and general use.
+Built for HTB, OSCP, and general pentesting workflows.

 ## Install